 On occasion, a raised LD level may be the only evidence to suggest the presence of a hidden pulmonary embolus.

 LD-II is found in myocardium.
-Following a severe MI, the diagnostic ratio of LD-I divided by LD-II will change from <0.9 to >0.9.
+Following a severe MI, the diagnostic ratio of LD-I divided by LD-II will change from less than 0.9 to greater than 0.9.
 This is referred to as an LD "flip".

 LD-I elevation not due to myocardial damage may indicate hemolytic disease or other forms of in vivo hemolysis.